datsfilipe/meow/README.md

 ## Description

 Meow uses neovim text editor to print highlighted text in the terminal.
-Yeah, like `cat`, `bat`, etc. But with neovim, which allow it to more confirable, since it uses lua.
+Yeah, like `cat`, `bat`, etc. But with neovim, which allow it to be more configurable, since it uses lua.
 The tool config is managed in another location, out

 ## Preview